Overview

 English and Creative Writing (chosen from an approved list)

-- You take modules to the value of 30 credits from an approved list of third-year modules available annually from the Department of English and Creative Writing.
-Note: students who take the dissertation option must pass that module (30 credits) in addition to the compulsory Creative Writing module in order to be awarded the degree
+You take modules to the value of 60 credits from an approved list of third-year modules available annually from the Department of English and Creative Writing.
+This can include a 30-credit dissertation.

 Teaching style